 What is C-PACE?

-C-PACE is a financing structure that allows commercial property owners to borrow money for energy and water efficiency improvements and renewable energy installations via a special assessment similar to a property tax assessment.Learn More
+C-PACE is a financing structure that allows commercial property owners to borrow money for energy and water efficiency, IAQ, and resiliency improvements, or renewable energy installations, via a special assessment similar to a property tax assessment.Learn More